 - Building an open civil society and supporting democratic ideals.

 dr hab.
 Beata Morzyńska-Wrzosek; Kazimierz Wielki University, Bydgoszcz

 Grażyna Wojcieszko – president

-The seat of the foundation is the village of Krzywogoniec. lying at the heart of Bory Tucholskie, which belongs to the protected area of the European Union program ‘Natura 2000’.
+The seat of the foundation is the village of Krzywogoniec, lying at the heart of Bory Tucholskie, an extraordinary natural setting of which belongs to the protected area of the European Union program ‘Natura 2000’.
 The aim of the program is to preserve defined types of natural habitat and species that are considered precious and endangered.

 Bory Tucholskie is a region known above all for the quality of its natural environment.
 These lands are well known for their pristine air, crystal-clear waters, vast forests and rare species of animals and plants.
 The woods are full of lichens, whose presence bears witness to the cleanliness of the air.
 A distinctive culture and tradition has evolved, drawing on the richness of the forests, thanks to which we can meet many creators here: embroiderers, painters, sculptors and producers of mushroom, forest blueberry and other berry products.

 ‘The Creativity House’ is made up of two buildings designed by the architect Jan Sabiniarz, with elements of bas-relief by Zygmunt Kędzierski, drawing upon the traditional Bory Tucholskie building style and connecting contemporary solutions with ancient, traditional building techniques.
 The use of thatch from the nearby lakes, fieldstones and wood cause the buildings to fit seamlessly into the character of the place and become a visiting card for the region.